15% discount + fitted in time for Christmas for a limited time only

 There are so many reasons to have an office in your home.
 Whether that’s avoiding the daily commute, being able to work outside office hours or having a creative space for your family to flourish.
 With a clearly defined home office, your working world need never encroach on your leisure or family space.

-Almost every home has an opportunity for a home office.
+Almost every home has an opportunity for a home office furniture solution.
 Even if you can’t spare an entire room, there could be an untapped space that’s perfect for setting up everything you need to work comfortably.
 Here are our top 10 tips:

 1. Feel productive